-I expected these to be YA books and these books do technically fall into that category, with high school freshmen protagonists, it feels younger than that, and it’s a book I’d be far more likely to hand to a middle school student instead.
+I expected these to be YA books and they do technically fall into that category, with high school freshmen protagonists, it feels younger than that, and it’s a book I’d be far more likely to hand to a middle school student instead.
 The fact that they are unbelievably clean makes them another good call for that age range – no swearing, one kiss at the end.
 Frankly, I’d have been comfortable giving these to the fifth graders in my elementary schools who just wanted some light, easy fluff.

-Each book follows one of the girls as she comes to terms with her own life outside the parental spotlight.
+Each book by Joanna Philbin follows one of the girls as she comes to terms with her own life outside the parental spotlight.
 The Daughters is about Lizzie, who is asked to become a “new pretty” model (aka – not supermodel kind of pretty, more like big nosed and frizzy haired pretty) and has to decide how she feels about following in her mother’s footsteps and if she’s only getting the jobs because of who she is.